My ECO STORIES with Kresse Wesling MBE

 Can you talk a bit about your practice?

 Elvis & Kresse essentially does three things.
-We rescue materials that would otherwise go to landfill, we transform them into wonderful things, and we donate 50% of our profits to charities associated with the waste.
-We started in 2005 when we launched a rescue mission to ensure that damaged, decommissioned fire-hoses would not end their otherwise heroic life in landfill.
-We make these into luxury accessories and 50% of the profits from this range are donated to the Fire Fighters Charity.
+We rescue materials that would otherwise go to landfill, transform them into wonderful things, and donate 50% of our profits to charities associated with the waste.
+We started in 2005 when we launched a rescue mission to ensure that damaged; decommissioned fire hoses would not end their otherwise heroic life in landfill.
+We make these into luxury accessories, and 50% of the profits from this range are donated to the Fire Fighters Charity.